 There is an inconsistent need for any central information from the branches in that case.
-However, the home office of the company still must have a steady influx of information from every location.
+However, the company’s home office still must have a steady influx of information from every location.

-To solve that issue, a distributed database usually operates by allowing each location of the company to interact directly with its own database during work hours.
+To solve that issue, a distributed database usually operates by allowing each company location to interact directly with its own database during work hours.
 During non-peak times, each day, the whole database receives a batch of data from each branch.

 Types of distributed data

 This form of data is subdivided into two different types: read-only and writable data.
+Writable versions can be adjusted, which immediately changes the first instance, with various configurations for how and when all replications throughout the system experience the update.
 Read-only versions also allow revisions to the first instance, and then the replications are adjusted accordingly.
-Writable versions can be adjusted, which then immediately changes the first instance, with various configurations for how and when all replications throughout the system experience the update.

-In this type of distributed data system, updates can be configured based on how crucial it is that the database have the correct specifics moment by moment (or over whatever time period).
-Note that replication is especially valuable when you do not need any revisions to appear throughout the distributed data system in real time.
+In this distributed data system, updates can be configured based on how crucial it is that the database has the correct specifics moment by moment (or over whatever time period).
+Note that replication is especially valuable when you do not need revisions to appear throughout the distributed data system in real-time.

 Horizontally fragmented data – This category of data distribution involves the use of primary keys (each of which refers to one record in the database).
-Horizontal fragmentation is commonly used for situations in which specific locations of a business usually only need access to the database pertaining to their specific branch.
+Horizontal fragmentation is commonly used for situations in which specific business locations usually only need access to the database of their specific branch.

 As you can see, distributed databases represent a huge technological advancement.
 It’s not surprising that companies are shifting away from centralized databases and embracing the distributed model.
-Atlantic.net has many hosting options for a variety of companies, including Windows Private Cloud Hosting, managed cloud server hosting, HIPAA compliant hosting and our award winning super fast SSD VPS Hosting servers.
+Atlantic.net has many hosting options for various companies, including Windows Private Cloud Hosting, Virtual private servers, managed cloud server hosting, HIPAA compliant hosting, and our award-winning super-fast SSD VPS Hosting servers.

 By Moazzam Adnan of cloud server hosting provider Atlantic.Net.